 Wavelength coverage can be adjusted (with an increase in wavelength range on one side and a decrease on the other) by changing the central offset (the observatory 'y' coordinate - see the discussion in chapter 3), although spectral resolution degrades rather quickly beyond about 4'.
-From the information in Table 9.1, one can derive the relationship between angular offset (in the dispersion direction) and wavelength as 3.36 Å per arc minute, so an offset of 10' would stretch the positive order HRC-S coverage to approximately 208 Å (60 eV).
-In addition to standard on-axis observations, flight LETG calibration data have been collected at 5' off-axis (for resolution testing) and 10' off-axis (for effective area calibration).
+From the information in Table 9.1, one can derive the relationship between angular offset (in the dispersion direction) and wavelength as 3.36 Å per arc minute, so an offset of 10' would stretch the positive order HRC-S coverage to approximately 210 Å (60 eV).
+While the vast majority of LETG observations have been made with offsets of less than 2', flight LETG calibration data have been collected at 5' off-axis (for resolution testing) and 10' off-axis (for effective area calibration).

 As noted before, there are gaps between detector segments which create corresponding gaps in wavelength coverage.
-The location of these gaps (without dither) are listed in Table 9.3.
+The location of these gaps (without dither) are listed in Table 9.3.2.
 Dithering the spacecraft will partially smooth these gaps, but observers may wish to adjust the source pointing if a favorite line falls in a gap, or to tune the wavelength coverage of the higher-QE back-illuminated (S1 and S3) ACIS-S chips.
-(Please see the LETGS Observer Information web page1 for further details on choosing ACIS-S offsets.)
 Standard HRC dither amplitude (full width, in both directions) is 40" (1.95 mm), which covers 2.3 Å, and standard ACIS dither is 16" (0.78 mm), or 0.9 Å.